Eagle Keys

-Eagle Keys (December 4, 1923 – December 20, 2012) was a Canadian football player and coach.
-He is currently fifth all-time in regular season wins with 131 as a head coach in the Canadian Football League.
+Eagle Keys (December 4, 1923 – December 20, 2012) was an American born professional Canadian football player who played and coached in the Canadian Football League (CFL).
+He is currently fifth all-time in regular season wins with 131 as a head coach in the CFL.
 He was inducted into the Canadian Football Hall of Fame in 1990.

 Early life

 Keys was an outstanding center and linebacker for the Western Kentucky Hilltoppers football team in 1942 and, after a stint in the military (Marine Corps) in World War II, 1946 and '47.
 He also lettered in baseball (pitcher-outfielder) three straight years (1946–48) after the War.
 He was an All-KIAC (Kentucky Intercollegiate Athletic Conference) selection in football as a senior.
 His 1946 baseball team went a perfect 9–0, outscoring the opponents by an average of five runs a game.

 Eagle "Buddy" Keys was inducted into the Western Kentucky University Athletic Hall of Fame (Football-Baseball '42, '46–48) in 1994.